Should I Get a Deep End in My Pool?

 May 17, 2016

 There are many options in today’s pool world.
 The pool buyer can choose pool size, shape, style, liner color and much more.
 One of the biggest questions asked during the pool buying process is whether or not a deep end is needed.
-Often time, there is not a standard answer.
+Often, there is not a standard answer.
 Having a deep end in the pool depends on a number of factors that should all be carefully considered before making the decision.
 Generally, the argument is usually split.
 Some prefer the variety of having different depths, and others prefer consistency.
-This article will cover a few talking points that should be mulled over before a decision is made.
+This article will cover a few talking points you should mull over before making a decision.

-One of the first things that should be considered is what will the primary use of the pool be?
+One of the first things you should consider is what the primary use of the pool will be.
 If the pool will be used purely for leisure, a deep end is probably not necessary.
 On the other side of that, a higher activity pool would probably benefit from having a deep end.
-Also, consider pool games such as volleyball, which is most commonly played in the shallow end of the pool.
+Also, consider pool games, such as volleyball, which are most commonly played in the shallow end of the pool.